 - Read about all of my favorite San Francisco spots here

 Marshall’s Beach can be a difficult spot to reach during the summer due mainly to the parking situation.
 You can access it via walking along the Bluffs and Batteries Trail though, or by walking over from the main Golden Gate Bridge Welcome Center.

 Walking Down to Marshall’s Beach

-This post is from the Golden Gate Bridge Overlook though, where you get the above view from.
-There is parking in the dirt lot here for about 30 cars, and if you go on a weekday, it is not often filled at sunset time.
-Again, this area is famous for break-ins, so do not leave valuables in the car.
+This post is from the Golden Gate Bridge Overlook, where you get the above view from.
+There is parking in the dirt lot here for about 30 cars, and if you go on a weekday, it is not often filled near sunset.
+Again, this area is famous for break ins, so do not leave valuables in the car.